Analyse warning LF will be replaced by CRLF in xxx

 1.If you are currently on a Window platform and this warning appears, do nothing.
 Although this warning is ugly, this warning can ensure that the project team operates the code across the system git normally.

-• Git automatically converts LF to CRLF on git add and gives that warning LF will be replaced by CRLF
+and gives that warning LF will be replaced by CRLFGit automatically converts CRLF to LF on

 Through the above two schemes, CRLF will be retained in the checkout file on Windows, while LF will be retained in Mac and Linux, as well as in the version library, so as to ensure the normal cross-system git operation code of the project team.